akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A headache was forming at the front of Beatrice's head.
 “I'm so sorry,” she said as her dress was sponged with white vinegar.

 Lady Margaret grunted from exertion.
 “Your only fault is underestimating those two.
 That and not moving aside quick enough.
 You'll learn.”
 She inspected her work. ”It's good that you did not react.
 Now, change into this kirtle I've borrowed from a maid.
 It's plain, but it shall do.”

+Beatrice changed and sat beside Lady Margaret, her borrowed skirt rough against her skin.
+The fire had been built up, and the hall was quieter now.
+Margaret’s hand, wrinkled and steady, reached over and patted Beatrice’s knee.

+“You did well, girl” Margaret said.

+Beatrice almost smiled.
+“I thought of my mother.
+She used to say that a woman’s greatest weapon was not her tongue but her silence.
+I never understood until today.”

+Margaret snorted.
+“Your mother was wise.
+Mine told me to throw the wine back in their faces.
+I tried it once.
+It did not end well.”

+Beatrice blinked.
+Then, despite everything, she laughed – a real laugh, surprised out of her.
+“You did not.”

+“I did.
+The Archbishop’s nephew.
+He never looked at me again.”
+Margaret’s eyes twinkled.
+“Which was exactly what I wanted.”

+They sat in companionable silence, and for a moment Beatrice forgot the whispers, the sisters, the weight of the court.
+She was just a girl sharing a jest with a friend.

 “Those sisters seem determined to dislike me, no matter what I do.”